RahulShagri/1D-Bar-Element-1-DOF-FEM-Solver/README.md

 <H4>Step 2:</H4>

 Enter the respective values in the text boxes provided.

-<i><b>Note: The user has to make sure the values entered have the correct units.
-The software does not convert any values entered.</b></i>

 <H4>Step 3:</H4>

 Hit the solve button.

 <H4>Step 4:</H4>

 Ensure no errors are shown in the log window.

 <H4>Step 5:</H4>

 Analyse the results in the results window.

 1. Displacement values in the table are respective nodal displacements in the ascending sequence.
 2. Stress values in the table are respective element stresses in the ascending sequence.
 3. Strain values in the table are respective element strains in the ascending sequence.

-<i><b>Note: Results are obtained based on the values that are entered without converting them to different units.
-In  this example, the displacements are in mm and stresses are in MPa.</b></i>

 ![Example 1 screenshot](images/Example_1.png)